Everything you need

 • IRAS Notice of Assessment

-• Proof of income (bank statements, commission statements, etc)
+• Evidence of income (Latest three months’ bank statements, commission statements, etc)

 If you’re a foreigner, this includes: